- How To Sell A Higher Fee

 - Look for other ways to pay the fee.

 - Perhaps a vendor to the client would be willing to sponsor all or part of the fee.
 Maybe a second sponsor will pick up the travel expenses.
 Offer to help the client promote the speaker for sponsorship.
 Send an extra press kit or video, or set up a teleconference with the speaker.
 Arrange for the speaker to meet with the sponsor onsite.
+Have the speaker do a special briefing just for the sponsor’s team.

 - Get the money from the training department’s budget or a marketing budget instead of from the convention budget.
 Expand the client’s thinking on how to pay it.